Gaussian quasi-likelihood analysis for non-Gaussian linear mixed-effects model with system noise: Data analysis

-\section{Numerical experiments}
+\subsection{Numerical experiments}

-We performed numerical experiments to evaluate the asymptotic normality of the GQMLE under the non-Gaussian distribution of the longitudinal data $(Y_i)_{i \geq 1}$ and to evaluate the differences between the joint GQMLE and the stepwise GQMLE.
+We performed numerical experiments to evaluate the asymptotic normality of the GQMLE under the non-Gaussian distribution of the longitudinal data $(Y_i)_{i \geq 1}$ and to evaluate the differences between the joint and stepwise GQMLEs.
 We assumed a scenario where the random-effect distribution does not follow the Gaussian distribution.
-For the evaluation of differences between the joint GQMLE and the stepwise GQMLE, we confirmed the bias and computational load for the estimates.
+For the evaluation of differences between the joint and stepwise GQMLEs, we confirmed the bias and computational load for the estimates.
 Our numerical experiment was conducted with the R software.

-For the numerical experiment, we generated the longitudinal data $(Y_i(t_{ij}))$ for $i=1, \dots, N$ and $j=1, \dots, n_i$ from the model
+For the numerical experiment, we generated the longitudinal data $(Y_i(t_{ij}))$ for $i=1, \dots, N$ and $j=1, \dots, n_i$ from the model:

 with the explanatory variables $X_i(t_{ij})=(1, t_{ij}, g_i)$ and $Z_i(t_{ij})=1$.
 Here, $g_i$ denotes a dummy variable representing two hypothetical treatment groups (i.e., treatment or control group), which were generated from a binomial distribution ($p=0.5$).
+We used the Wiener process as L\'{e}vy noise in all our numerical experiments.
 The random system-noise variable $(W_i(t_{ij}))_{j=1, \dots, n_i}$ followed a multivariate Gaussian distribution with the mean zero vector and the covariance matrix $H_i(1.30, 0.40^2)$.
 The true fixed-effect parameter was given as $(\beta_1,\beta_2,\beta_3)=(2.0, -1.0, 0.5)$.
-The number of time points $n_i$ was obtained from the integer part of Uniform(15,20)-random number and the measurement time points $t_{i1}, \dots, t_{in_i}$ were randomly selected from $\{1,2, \dots, 20\}$ for each individual.
+The number of time points $n_i$ was obtained from the integer part of Uniform(15,20)-random number, and the measurement time points $t_{i1}, \dots, t_{in_i}$ were randomly selected from $\{1,2, \dots, 20\}$ for each individual.
 The measurement error vector $(\ep_i(t_{ij}))_{j=1, \dots, n_i}$ followed a multivariate Gaussian distribution with the zero-mean vector and the diagonal covariance matrix $0.5^2 \times I_{n_i}$.
 The random effect followed a variance-gamma (VG) distribution whose density is given by